xtcheng/xtcheng.github.io/index.md

 I obtained my Ph.D. (summa cum laude) from Ruhr University Bochum in 2025, where I was advised by Prof. Setareh Maghsudi.

 My research lies at the intersection of online learning, game theory, and multi-agent systems.
-I am particularly interested in designing provably efficient algorithms for decision-making in complex, dynamic environments.
+I am particularly interested in designing provably efficient algorithms for decision-making in complex, dynamic environments, including

-### Foundations & Theory
+**Foundations & Theory**

 * Online Decision-Making: Algorithm design and regret analysis for online learning with bandit feedback
 * Multi-Agent Coordination: Game-theoretical frameworks for distributed consensus, clustering, and social learning.

-### Applications
+**Applications**

 * Social Network & Online Recommendations
 * Edge Intelligence & IoT